signaloid/Signaloid-C0-microSD-litex-integration/firmware/README.md

 - `tx`=`A4|SD_CMD`
 - `rx`=`B3|SD_CLK`

-Serial communication can be accessed using `screen` on linux, or other similar tools.
+You can use `screen` or other similar tools to access the serial communication port.
+Example using `screen`:
 ```sh
 screen /dev/ttyACM0 115200
 ```

 ## Execution description
-The firmware binary is flashed using the Signaloid C0-microSD-toolkit through `make flash` or `make flash-firmware` on a specific address (USER_DATA_OFFSET: 0x200000) of the on-board SPI Flash (see [Bootloader Addressing](https://c0-microsd-docs.signaloid.io/hardware-overview/bootloader-addresssing.html)).
+The commands `make flash` or `make flash-firmware` use the Signaloid C0-microSD-toolkit to flash the firmware binary on a specific address (USER_DATA_OFFSET: 0x200000) of the on-board SPI Flash (see [Bootloader Addressing](https://c0-microsd-docs.signaloid.io/hardware-overview/bootloader-addresssing.html)).
 This address is set as the `cpu_reset_address` in the target design script.
 Hence, when the Signaloid C0-microSD bitstream is loaded by the bootloader, the SoC will start executing from this address.

 The entry point of the Signaloid C0-microSD firmware is the `_start` symbol, as defined by `linker.ld`.
 The `_start` symbol is defined in `build/signaloid_c0_microsd/software/core_libs/crt0.S`. `crt0.s` is an assembly file located at the path defined in the `CPU_DIRECTORY` variable from the `build/signaloid_c0_microsd/software/include/generated/variables.mak` file.
 It is responsible for:
-- Setting the stack pointer
+- Setting the stack pointer.
-- Initializing the isr and exception vectors
+- Initializing the `isr` and exception vectors.
-- Initializing the global pointer
+- Initializing the global pointer.
-- Initializing the data section, by copying the rodata section
+- Initializing the data section, by copying the `rodata` section.
-- Initializing the bss section
+- Initializing the `bss` section.
-- Calling the C startup routine `main`
+- Calling the C startup routine `main`.

-The execution continues as normal on the `main` function.
+After these initialization steps, the execution calls the `main` function.

 > [!NOTE]
 > There is no instruction caching in this design.
 The whole SRAM (128kiB) is used for the data section of the application.
 All instructions are sequentially fetched from the on-board SPI Flash.